What are permanent gold teeth and why get them? Gold teeth come in a variety of forms, including dental implants, crowns, fillings, and grillz.

 Why gold teeth?

-Gold is known for its malleability, but is it up to the task of grinding the food you consume?
+Gold is a soft metal, which makes it easy to shape and mould into the desired shape, but is it up to the task of grinding the food you consume?

 Well, gold has been used effectively in dentistry since the 19th century!
 It is a great material for dentistry because it is biocompatible.
 This means that your body won't reject the metal from your body like it would other foreign objects.